dturvene/ring-buffer/README.md

 A Simple Ringbuffer in C
 ========================

-230129 Update
+230131 Update
 -------------
-[meson](https://mesonbuild.com/) is a rapidily developing project based on python.
-In order to maintain the necessary product versions, create a docker container environment in which to build and run this ringbuffer experiment.
+[meson](https://mesonbuild.com/) is a rapidily developing project based on python3.
+In order to maintain the necessary product versions, I created a docker container environment in which to build and run this ringbuffer experiment.

+Add [cmake](https://cmake.org/) builder for comparison.

 See `rb-functions.sh` shell functions to: